Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 September 2025 18.22.34 UTC
+- WIB: Jumat, 19 September 2025 19.53.47 UTC
-- WITA: Jumat, 19 September 2025 19.22.34 UTC
+- WITA: Jumat, 19 September 2025 20.53.47 UTC
-- WIT: Jumat, 19 September 2025 20.22.34 UTC
+- WIT: Jumat, 19 September 2025 21.53.47 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: nature
+Kategori: inspirational